openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 ```

 In this example `SinkVector` was used to create `ngraph::Function`.
 For network with states except inputs and outputs also Assign nodes should be pointed to Function
 to avoid deleting it during graph transformations.
-It can be done with constructor as shown in example or with special method `add_sinks(const SinkVector& sinks)`.
+It can be done with constructor as shown in example or with special method `Function::add_sink`.
 Also you can delete
-sink from `ngraph::Function` after deleting node from graph with `delete_sink()` method.
+sink from `Function` after deleting node from graph with `Function::delete_sink` method.

 ## OpenVINO state API